FinchGabin/semanatecTC1002S/README.md

-Cambio en readme - dev
+Cambio en readme - main

-Jesús Gabriel Riestra Castillo
 A01114851